|

 Be the first user to complete this post

-Objective: Given a sorted array of positive integers, find out the smallest integer which cannot be represented as the sum of any subset of the array
+Objective: Given a sorted array of positive integers, find the smallest integer that cannot be represented as the sum of any subset of the array

 Examples :